pinellolab/CRISPRme/README.md

 - Size of DNA bulges allowed
 - Size of RNA bulges allowed
 - Merge range, necessary to reduce the inflation of targets due to bulges, it's the window of bp necessary to merge one target into another maintaining the highest scoring one
+- Sorting criteria to use while merging targets based on CFD/CRISTA scores (scores have highest priority)
+- Sorting criteria to use while merging targets based on fewest mismatches+bulges
 - Output directory, in which all the data will be produced
 - Number of threads to use in computation